 Unlike Special Education, the federal regulations for Section 504 do not require or even mention that parents are to be a part of the decision-making committee.
 The decision to include parents in the decision-making committee is a determination that is made by each school district and should be spelled out in the district’s procedures for implementing Section 504.
 Parents should at least be asked and encouraged to contribute any information that they may have that would be helpful to the Section 504

 committee in making their determination of what the child may need.
 Schools are expected to make sound educational decisions as to what the child needs in order to receive an appropriate education.

 What information is used in an evaluation under Section 504?

 Under Section 504, no formalized testing is required.
-The 504 Committee should look at grades over the past several years, teacher’s reports, information from parents or other agencies, state assessment scores or other school administered tests, observations, discipline reports, attendance records, health records and adaptive behavior information.
-Schools must consider a variety of sources.
-A single source of information cannot be the only information considered.
-Schools must be able to assure that all information submitted is documented and considered.
+The 504 Committee should look at grades over the past several years, teacher’s reports, information from parents or other agencies, state assessment scores or other school-administered tests, observations, discipline reports, attendance records, health records, and adaptive behavior information.
+Schools must consider a variety of sources and must be able to assure that all information submitted is documented and considered.

 Can my child be placed under Section 504 without my knowledge?

 No, parents must always be given notice before their child is evaluated and/or placed under Section 504.
 Parents must also be given a copy of their child’s Section 504 accommodation plan if the committee determines that the child is eligible under Section 504.